RPGHacker/asar/README.md

 Asar can also be built as a DLL.
 This makes it easier and faster to use in other programs (such as a sprite insertion tool).
 You can find documentation on the DLL API in the respective bindings (asardll.h, asar.cs, asar.py).

 ## Asar as a static library
-Asar can also be build as a static library.
+Asar can also be built as a static library.
 All "out-facing" functions are in interface-lib.h.
 This is useful for embedding Asar in other programs which don't want to use DLLs.
 The easiest way to add asar as a static library to your project is to add it as a git submodule

 `git submodule add https://github.com/RPGHacker/asar <path-to-subdir>`